General Contractor & Home Remodeling in Staten Island

 Older homes have good foundations and supports, but they need updates to match how your family lives now.
 Home renovations let you reshape rooms.
 Fix layout problems.
 Bring everything up to current code.
 All without starting from scratch.

 We've worked on homes all over Staten Island.
-Original floor plans just don't fit anymore.
-Walls in the wrong place.
-Cramped hallways.
-Rooms that feel disconnected from each other.
-A home renovation ties it all together.
-The house finally makes sense.
+Original floor plans just don't fit anymore, walls in the wrong place, cramped hallways, and rooms that just feel disconnected from each other.
+A home renovation ties it all together so the house finally makes sense and fits.

 This isn't the same as a single room remodel.
-Home renovations cover bigger changes.
-Across multiple areas of your house.
-Maybe you're opening up the first floor.
-Or reworking traffic flow between rooms.
-Or converting unused space into something your family needs.
-We handle the structural work, the framing, and the finishing touches.
+Home renovations can cover bigger changes across multiple areas of your house.
+Maybe you're opening up the first floor, or reworking traffic flow between rooms, or converting unused space into something your family needs.
+We handle the structural work, the framing, and the finishing touches- start to finish, a one stop shop.

 Every Staten Island home has its own quirks.
 We figure those out early so there aren't surprises mid-project.
-As a licensed home improvement contractor with years of experience, we know how to keep renovation work on track.
-Even in tricky older construction homes.
-We see a lot of knob-and-tube wiring around Grymes Hill, for instance, which may need addressing.
+As a licensed home improvement contractor with years of experience, we know how to keep renovation work on track, even in tricky older construction homes.
+We see a lot of knob-and-tube wiring around Grymes Hill, for instance, which may need addressing but we'll know how to handle it.

 If you're thinking about changes that go beyond a single room, give us a call.
 Our home renovations page walks through the full process.
-Discover our home renovation expertise.
+Discover our home renovation expertise and see how we can transform your house.

 Deck Installation for New Outdoor Space

 A new custom deck changes how you use your home.
-That flat, empty backyard you've been staring at becomes a place for morning coffee.
-Weekend cookouts.
-Kids running around after school.
-Deck installation gets you there from scratch.
+That flat, empty backyard you've been staring at becomes a place for morning coffee, weekend cookouts, and your kids running around to play after school.
+Our deck installation gets you there from scratch.

 We handle every step of the build.
-That includes pulling permits through Staten Island's Department of Buildings.
-Setting proper footings.
-Framing the structure so it holds up for years.
-A lot of homeowners in Staten Island have yards that slope, or they sit on clay-heavy soil.
-We adjust the foundation work to match your specific lot.
-It's never a one-size-fits-all approach.
+That includes permits through Staten Island's Department of Buildings, setting proper footings, and framing the structure so it holds up for years.
+A lot of homeowners in Staten Island have yards that slope or that sit on clay-heavy soil.
+We adjust the foundation work to match your specific lot, It's never a one-size-fits-all approach.

 We've been building custom decks on Staten Island for over 10 years.
 We know the local code to avoid issues, and we build to last through the salt air and freeze-thaw cycles that hit this borough harder than most people realize.
-Those winter storms off the harbor really take a toll.
+Those winter storms off the harbor can really take a toll and we know what materials will hold up and endure.

 Your deck installation starts with a conversation.
 How do you want to use the space?
-Not every family needs a massive multi-level setup.
-Some just want a clean platform off the back door.
-Both are great and we guide you and help you find what fits best for your family.
+Not every family needs a massive multi-level setup, some people just want a clean platform off the back door.
+Both are great options and the choice is yours.
+We guide you and help you find what fits best for your family.
 If you're ready to talk about what makes sense for your yard, give us a call.
 Our custom deck installation page walks through the full process in detail.
 Start planning your custom deck.

 Deck Replacement

 We handle the full process from demolition through the final touches.
-You pick the material.
-The layout.
-The railing style.
+You pick the material, the layout, and the railing style.
 We handle permits and structural engineering.
 Most deck replacements in Staten Island take about two to three weeks.
 Depends on size and weather, of course.

 A new custom deck isn't just about looks.
-It's about safety for your family.
-And real value added to your home.
+More importantly it's about safety for your family, and real value added to your home.
 If your current deck feels unsafe to walk on, give us a call and we'll take a look.
-Learn about deck replacement options.
+Learn about our deck replacement options.

 Composite Decks for Low Upkeep

 Real wood looks great, until you're sanding and staining it every other summer.
-Composite decks can skip all that maintenance.
-No sealing.
-No rot.
-No splinters under bare feet.
+Composite decks can skip all that maintenance- no sealing, no rot, and no splinters under bare feet.
 You hose them off a few times a year, that's it.
+Simple, low maintenance and durable.

 We build composite decks all across Staten Island.
 From backyard spaces in Oakwood to rooftop-style builds closer to St. George.
 The material holds up against our salt air and humidity better than most homeowners expect, and it won't warp or crack the way pressure-treated lumber does after a few rough winters.
 We've noticed those sudden temperature swings really stress lesser materials.

 We've been a licensed deck contractor on Staten Island for over 10 years.
 We know how to frame and fasten composite correctly.
-Bad installation causes most composite deck problems.
-The boards need proper gapping for expansion.
-Hidden fasteners keep them clean-looking.
+We've seen that bad installation causes most composite deck problems.
+The boards need proper gapping for expansion and hidden fasteners keep them clean-looking.
 We handle all of that, it's part of our craftsmanship.

 If you want a custom deck that looks great without the weekend maintenance, give us a call.
 Our full composite decks page covers material options and board profiles in more detail.
 Discover the benefits of composite decks.